dhis2/training-docs/content/design_for_data_use/tg_attributes.md

 **Data**
 - Data Type : Indicators
-- Indicator group: Primary Termly Tool
+- Indicator group: Immunization
-- Indicator Name: PTT_Total Enrolment
+- Indicator Name: EPI - BCG doses given

 ![chart3_data](images/attributes/chart3-data.png)

 **Period**
-- 2020, 2021, 2022
+- 2021, 2022, 2023

 ![chart3-period](images/attributes/chart3-period.png)

 **Organisation unit**
-- The Gambia
+- Lao PDR

-We now want to add in the sex and school term data dimensions to the chart.
-We can note now that the attribute category "School term" is not treated differently from any other available data dimension when we look at the side panel.
+We now want to add in the Donor and Age data dimensions to the chart.
+We can note now that the attribute category "Donor" is not treated differently from any other available data dimension when we look at the side panel.
 There is no distinction to seperate it from other categories or org unit group sets either as the attribute category dimension can be used the same as the other ones that are available.
 As long as the data we are reviewing is disaggregated according to said dimension, it can be used to disaggregate and filter our data.

-Add in the categories for school term
+Add in the categories for Donor

 ![school-term-selection](images/attributes/school-term-selection.png)

-and sex
+and Age (Immunization)

 ![sex-cat-selection](images/categories/sex-cat-selection.png)